lethang7794/kubernetes-resume-challenge/Implementation.md

 - take the CKDA certification later (in this year)

 ## Step 2: Containerize Your E-Commerce Website and Database

+### A. Web Application Containerization

+1. **Create a Dockerfile**: Navigate to the root of the e-commerce application and create a Dockerfile.
+This file should instruct Docker to:

+    - Use `php:7.4-apache` as the base image.
+    - Install `mysqli` extension for PHP.
+    - Copy the application source code to `/var/www/html/`.
+    - Update database connection strings to point to a Kubernetes service named `mysql-service`.
+    - Expose port `80` to allow traffic to the web server.

+2. **Build and Push the Docker Image**:

+    - Execute `docker build -t yourdockerhubusername/ecom-web:v1 .` to build your image.
+    - Push it to Docker Hub with `docker push yourdockerhubusername/ecom-web:v1`.
+    - **Outcome**: Your web application Docker image is now available on Docker Hub.

+### B. Database Containerization

+- **Database Preparation**: Instead of containerizing the database yourself, you'll use the official MariaDB image.
+  Prepare the database initialization script (`db-load-script.sql`) to be used with Kubernetes ConfigMaps or as an entrypoint script.

 ## Step 3: Set Up Kubernetes on a Public Cloud Provider